Get Ready for Wild Alaska Sport-Fishing

 Flight times and availability are managed by Alaska Airlines and subject to change without notice.
 Be sure to confirm your flights before departure; see Alaska Airlines for more information about flights and baggage policies.

 Share your itinerary with our onsite Alaska Airlines agent (including flights and confirmation numbers) to ensure that you receive the best possible service and connections.
 We also ask that you confirm your street address for mailing your luggage tags.

 4. Apply for Your Fishing License

 The Alaska Department of Fish and Game requires anglers age 16 and up sport fishing in state waters to carry an Alaska fishing license.
 Fishing for kings (whether to keep or release) also requires a King Salmon Stamp.
 Waterfall Resort processes these documents for our guests on behalf of the state.
-Complete the online application for your license and stamp, so they’re ready upon your arrival.
+Complete your guest registration for your license and stamp, so they’re ready upon your arrival.
 We aim to get you on the water as soon as possible.

 5. Get Trip Insurance